solita/solita.github.com/_posts/2020-12-21-kinesis-streams-part-2.md

 ![shared_throughput](/img/kinesis/shared_throughput.png){: .img.centered }

-When throttling (or other intermittent error) happens with _Lambda service_, the _ESM_ steps in and handles this behind the scenes with some built-in retries and exponential backoffs.
-Note, that the maximum record age you set for the _ESM_ also applies in this case and older records will not be sent to your Lambda function.
+When throttling (or other intermittent error) happens with _Lambda_ service, the _ESM_ steps in and handles this behind the scenes with some built-in retries and exponential backoffs.
+Note that the maximum record age you set for the _ESM_ also applies in this case, and older records will not be sent to your Lambda function.
 Although the records are likely to get processed eventually, the retries will slow down your stream consumption and may lead to records expiring from the stream over time.

-All this means, that while technically there’s no limit on how many Lambda functions you can attach to a single stream when using the shared throughput, in reality
+All this means that while technically there’s no limit on how many Lambda functions you can attach to a single stream when using the shared throughput, in reality
 - the 5 _GetRecords_ call limit means you can have at most 5 consumers before they start to get **throttled**, and
 - the 2 MB throughput limit means you might start **getting behind your stream** if u have more than 2 consumers.

 The 5 _GetRecords_ request limit also means that the records can be read from the stream once every **200 milliseconds** (1 000 ms / 5 calls).
 This is why the average propagation latency for a shared throughput consumer is estimated at roughly 200 ms. This is also the reason, why adding more consumers means **increasing the propagation latency** to up to 1 second.

-All this explains why enhanced fan-out is the way to go when you either need more than 2 to 3 separate consumers reading from your stream or guaranteed, consistent propagation latencies below 200 ms.
+All this explains why enhanced fan-out is the way to go when you either need more than 2 to 3 separate consumers reading from your stream or a consistent propagation latency below 200 ms.

 ### Enhanced fan-out

 Now, with enhanced fan-out, instead of polling shards for record batches over the HTTP, records are **pushed** to the _ESM_ by the Kinesis stream itself through a dedicated long-lived HTTP2 connection, as soon as they are available.
-For that, instead of using the _GetRecords API_, the _ESM_ uses the _[SubscribeToShard API](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_SubscribeToShard.html)_
+For that, instead of using the _GetRecords API_, the _ESM_ uses the _[SubscribeToShard API](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_SubscribeToShard.html)_.

 ![efo](/img/kinesis/EFO.png){: .img.centered }